olga24912/SGTK/README.md

 Edges have different width depending on source type and visualization mode.
 The width is assigned in the following order (from thickest to thinnest):
 *   Currently visualized scaffold
-*   Connections from the assembly graph (GFA or FASTG)
+*   Connections from the assembly graph (GFA1, GFA2 or FASTG)
 *   Scaffolds connections
 *   All other connection types